alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

     docker run -it --rm -p 5000:5000 -e MODE=Launch -e LISTEN_PORT=5000 -e MINIMUM_LOG_LEVEL=Warning -e ENCODED_JSON_CONFIGURATION=H4sIAAAAAAACA1TMMQ7CMAwF0BPkDlHnDpUQCyNQJKQwcQK3OMFScFDidqDq3UlCF/74n/0XpbRuziAwQMJTYMZRKHBz0MvaVuxnZDlO1mK8+Ck9iV3RYll/cKcPGnqRZNl37Wb13ITwvrJgnMFn3XU5xbf1G0qk0QTn/nd7hsHjIzcWfML6odT6BQAA//8= (TODO image path)
   Then second section which shows Kube demo with Postgres DB Full JSON example doesn't contain all 'ErrorHandling' config NOR logging settings (from plain appsettings)... need to test that both of these can be overridden properly.
+DB setup config should be clear on how to run SQL Server and postgres script (step by step)... i.e. SQL server in SQLCMD mode, but postgres have to create DB first and then reconnect to run script.
 Maybe put things like 'OverrideInternalServerErrors' in an 'advanced configuration' section?
 (NOT log levels as they're controlled by env variable sent to container)
+Regarding liveness probe during hosted service shutdown Should I add something saying that the service won't go down randomly... health check will only start reporting failure when something catastrophic and deliberate happens
 Add swagger endpoint details
 Include use as backend for custom permissions system… scalable… 1000s of hours of testing Add something about OpenTelem to metrics part (##### Metrics Database Configuration)